Stropping (syntax): Name mangling

 Name mangling also addresses name clashes by renaming identifiers, but does this much later in compilation, during semantic analysis, not during tokenization.
 This consists of creating names that include scope and type information, primarily for use by linkers, both to avoid clashes and to include necessary semantic information in the name itself.
 In these cases the original identifiers may be identical, but the context is different, as in the functions foo(int x) versus foo(char x), in both cases having the same identifier foo, but different signature.
 These names might be mangled to foo_i and foo_c, for instance, to include the type information.

 Sigils

 A syntactically similar but semantically different phenomenon are sigils, which instead indicate properties of variables.
-These are common in Perl, Ruby, and various other languages to identify characteristics of variables/constants: Perl to designate the type of variable, Ruby both to distinguish variables from constants and to indicate scope.
+These are common in BASIC, Perl, Ruby, and various other languages to identify characteristics of variables/constants: BASIC and Perl to designate the type of variable, Ruby both to distinguish variables from constants and to indicate scope.
 Note that this affects the semantics of the variable, not the syntax of whether it is an identifier or keyword.